billbuchanan/appliedcrypto/unit01_cipher_fundamentals/lab/README.md

 Go to **vsoc.napier.ac.uk** and find your folder.
 Run your Ubuntu instance [demo](https://youtu.be/v6H7lHblKes).
 Lab demo:  (Note that you will be using Ubuntu, while the demo shows Kali).
 A demo of the lab is [here](https://www.youtube.com/watch?v=v6H7lHblKes).

 ## Introduction
-Note: Some of the code in this example uses Python 2.7.
-If you are using Python 3, remember and put parenthesis around the print statement string, such as print (hex(val)).
+Note: Most of the examples are in Python 3.
+If there are Python 2 examples, remember and put parenthesis around the print statement string, such as print (hex(val)).

 ### A.1	Is prime?
 Using: http://asecuritysite.com/Encryption/testprime